To configure your feeds and your groups (a group is a collection of feeds), you start by clicking on the currently feed

 - Set a custom name for an existing feed or group; this is done by a long click on the name

 - Add a feed or group by clicking on the ‘+’-button at the top right

 For groups, adding a new one is simple: Click the button and input the name of the new group.
 For feeds, adding new ones can be done in multiple ways, described in the next paragraph.

 By clicking the share icon, you can export your feeds to a simple text file where you will have 1 feed / row, or using the OPML format.

-After clicking the ‘+’ button in the top right, you will see three different ways to add feeds:
+After clicking the ‘+’ button in the top right, you will see four different ways to add feeds:

 Add feeds from top list